-8. Methods of Analysis, Investment Strategies, & Risk of Loss a) Investment Approach the terms of this agreement have been assessed, reviewed and approved by the HC Investment Committee and the applicable research subcommittee.
+The HC investment approach combines a blend of investment strategies into a proprietary investment platform.
+All platform investments made or recommended by HC under the terms of this agreement have been assessed, reviewed and approved by the HC Investment Committee and the applicable research subcommittee.
 The Advisory Board, composed of HC Advisors and Financial Planners, oversees the Investment Committee to ensure that its investment recommendations and actions are in the best interests of HC's clients.
-The intent is to delegate investment related decisions to an experienced investment committee.
+The intent is to delegate investment-Orelated decisions to an experienced investment committee.